CodeDynasty-dev/Jetpath/docs/docs/installation.md

 ### 2\.
 For Deno

 Deno typically uses direct URL imports.
-Add JetPath as a dependency in your `deno.json` or `jsr.json` file, or import it directly.
+Add Jetpath as a dependency in your `deno.json` or `jsr.json` file, or import it directly.

 **(Option A - Using `deno.json` / `jsr.json`)**

-Add JetPath and your schema library to your import map or dependency list (replace with actual URLs/versions when available):
+Add Jetpath and your schema library to your import map or dependency list (replace with actual URLs/versions when available):

 ```jsonc
 // deno.json (example using import map)